-Brisbane Renters Alliance acknowledges that we live and work on the land belonging to the Jagera and Turrbal peoples, whose sovereignty was never ceded.
-We pay our respects to and recognise the roles of Elders past, present and emerging.
+Brisbane Renters Alliance acknowledges that we live and work on the unceded sovereign lands of the Jagera, Yugarapul and Turrbal peoples.
+We pay our respects to elders past and present.

 We place ourselves within the broader movements for social, economic, and political justice and oppose colonialism, racism, capitalism, and all other forms of domination.